 Exercising Employee Stock Options

-The amount needed to exercise your stock options is equal to the number of options multiplied by the exercise price.
-For example, if you have 1,000 options with an exercise price of $1 it will cost you $1,000 to exercise.
+The amount needed to exercise your stock options is equal to the number of options multiplied by the strike price.
+For example, if you have 1,000 options with an strike price of $1 it will cost you $1,000 to exercise.

 Nowadays, most companies use online equity portals such as Carta for everything from housing documents to tracking value and exercising.
 If your company does not use an equity portal, you will likely need to contact the stock controller or HR for instructions on exercise, which typically includes filling out an option exercise form and submitting payment either via check or bank wire.
 Once exercised, options turn into shares and you become a partial owner of the company.

 Employee Stock Options are not taxable when granted (Except for RSUs which are not options and are taxed differently).
-ESO taxation begins when the options are exercised, and taxes are calculated based on the spread between the current Fair Market Value (FMV) and the exercise price.
+ESO taxation begins when the options are exercised, and taxes are calculated based on the spread between the current Fair Market Value (FMV) and the strike price.
 As mentioned earlier, you are taxed differently depending on what type of options you own.
 However, the way taxes are calculated and the cost of exercising remains the same.
 ISOs are taxed via Alternative Minimum Tax (AMT) and NSOs are treated as ordinary income, just like your paycheck.

-Based on the prior example (1,000 options with an exercise price of $1):
+Based on the prior example (1,000 options with an strike price of $1):

 Employee stock options are taxed at exercise and also taxed upon sale.
 If the sale occurs within 1 year of exercise, they are taxed as short-term capital gains (ISOs sold within a year of exercise will not be subject to AMT).
 Any sale taking place beyond one year of exercise is subject to the lower long-term capital gains rate.
 Sales could include secondary market sales, company buybacks, or post IPO/M&A sale of the stock.